-Head teacher: Brendan Hickey

-Designated Safeguarding Lead: Jenni Westwood/Cath Sharpe

-Deputy Designated Safeguarding Lead(s): Paul McMenamin, Helen Taylor, Sharon Kelly, Jo

-Walker, Bianca Parry, Kayte Walsh

-Link Governor for Safeguarding: Stephanie Kilgallon

-Chair of Governors: Karen Bliss Policy Date: September 2022

-Policy Status: Statutory Policy Review Cycle: Annual

-Next Review Date: September 2023

-This policy provides guidance to all adults working within the school whether paid or voluntary or directly employed by the school or by a third party.
+Head of School Designated Safeguarding Lead: Deputy Designated Safeguarding Lead(s): Link Governor for Safeguarding: Chair of Governors: Policy Date: Policy Status: Policy Review Cycle: Next Review Date: Helen Taylor Ian Withers Helen Taylor Stephanie Kilgallon Sister Brenda Wallace September 2023 Statutory Annual September 2024 This policy provides guidance to all adults working within the school whether paid or voluntary or directly employed by the school or by a third party.

-This policy should be read alongside Part 1 and Annex B of Keeping Children Safe in Education 2022, and in conjunction with Section 1 of the School Improvement Liverpool Schools Safeguarding Handbook which is made available to all staff and volunteers.
+This policy should be read alongside Part 1 and Annex B of Keeping Children Safe in Education 2023, and in conjunction with Section 1 of the School Improvement Liverpool Schools Safeguarding Handbook which is made available to all staff and volunteers.